Back on the Chain Gang: Composition

 Hynde wrote "Back on the Chain Gang" as a memorial to Honeyman-Scott.
 The song was written during the strained relationship that Chrissie Hynde had with Ray Davies (of the Kinks) and was recorded when she was about three months pregnant with their daughter.
 Their on-and-off relationship ended half a year later.

 In a 2009 interview series In the Studio with Redbeard, Hynde said: "In the early days we were full of enthusiasm and we wanted the same things … and everything was going well … it seemed too easy … I was with someone I was in love with … then I got pregnant."

 She described working on "Back on the Chain Gang" with Honeyman-Scott.
 Just a month before the song was recorded, the Pretenders fired bass player Pete Farndon.
 Then, within days, lead guitarist Honeyman-Scott died of an accidental drug overdose.
-Farndon would also die of a drug overdose within several months.
+Farndon would also die of a drug overdose ten months later.
 Hynde recounted, "… two days later Jimmy [Honeyman-Scott]’s dead … really suddenly, it went from everything to nothing … I was traumatized at the loss of my two best friends … I had to get on with replacing two members of the band — to replace my best friends …"

 "Back on the Chain Gang" took on deeper meaning for Hynde, with the death of her friend and the urgent pressure to find new band members to complete the upcoming album.
 She stated that "I dedicated [the song] to [James Honeyman-Scott] in some ways … Jimmy was a big admirer of Billy Bremner … when we had to record "Back on the Chain Gang"—well, I knew that Billy and Robbie [McIntosh] were who Jimmy would have wanted to get in, so I didn't need to think about it."

 The hammering sounds and the chain-gang chant heard during the chorus of the song echo the earlier production of Sam Cooke's song "Chain Gang", released in 1960.

 In an interview with Guitar World in 1992, George Harrison claimed that "Back on the Chain Gang" uses a chord that he had "invented" for the Beatles song "I Want to Tell You": "That's an E7 with an F on top, and I'm really proud of that because I invented that chord...
 There's only been one other song, to my knowledge, where somebody copped that chord – Chrissie Hynde and the Pretenders on 'Back on the Chain Gang.'"